rnihesh/logly/README.md

-# Blog Application Capstone Project
+# Logly - Blog Application

 A full-stack blog application for creating and managing blog posts.